pranav-sreerag/pranav-sreerag.github.io/our-farm.md

 </center>

 Nowadays many changes have taken place.
-We slowly sold off the cows, we stopped cultivating urad dal, cut down many palm trees, and slowly moved into a modern monoculture of rice paddy farming.
-We still have some vegetables for our own consumption, but much less than in my grandfather's time, which I still remember from childhood.
+We slowly sold off the cows, we stopped cultivating urad dal, cut down many palm trees, and slowly moved into modern monoculture rice paddy farming.
+We still have some vegetables for our own consumption, but much less than in my grandfather's time, which I still remember fondly from childhood.

 In 2011 I moved to Chennai for college and spent almost 10 years separated from the land.
 But then during the pandemic of 2020 my cousins and I came back, all together, and started doing some experiments in agriculture.

 <center>